leebyron/iterall/README.md

 built-in data-structures including [Array][array#@@iterator].
 Older JavaScript environments do not implement `Array.prototype[@@iterator]()`, however this is only a minor problem.
 JavaScript has another related and much older protocol:
 [Array-like].
-An value is "Array-like" if it has a numeric `length` property and indexed access, but does not necessarily have methods like `.push()` or `.forEach()`.
+A value is "Array-like" if it has a numeric `length` property and indexed access, but does not necessarily have methods like `.push()` or `.forEach()`.
 Much like [`Array.from`][array.from], `iterall`'s `forEach()` and
 `createIterator()` methods also accept collections which are not Iterable but